 4. Dry the wheels.

 Water spots are a quick way to ruin the shine on perfectly polished aluminum wheels.
 The process of cleaning aluminum wheels should always include a step where you gently dry them and wipe away any brake dust.
 Avoid cross-contamination by using a separate microfiber towel that is designated only for drying and wash it separately from other towels.

 5. Maintain and inspect aluminum wheels between service times.

 Once wheels have been sanded and polished, keeping them clean and shiny will allow for easier checks on the wheel condition.
 A portable on-wheel polishing machine like the VIS-Shine is a maintenance and upkeep tool that helps keep the shine of your polished wheels between maintenance service times.
 It is able to clean, polish, and buff a wheel in 10-15 minutes which is much less time than doing it by hand and allows for quicker, more thorough inspections.

 For All Your Wheel Polishing Needs

-VIS offers polishing equipment and cleaners to transform aluminum truck wheels and extend their life.
+VIS offers equipment for polishing and cleaning aluminum wheels for trucks with the purpose of extending their life and safety.
 We manufacture and distribute a wide range of products for the trucking and transportation industry such as the VIS-Polish: Automated Aluminum Wheel Polishing, VIS-Check: Undercarriage Diagnostic System, Squirrel: Wheel Safety Device, VIS-Shine: On-Truck Wheel Polishing, and BrakeMate™ brake maintenance system.
-Please visit our online store to browse VIS products or contact us for more information about a product or service.